toddmaustin/bringup-bench/README.md

 - **heat-calc** - Performs heat flow analysis of a metal pipe.

+- **heldkarp-tsp** - Solves Traveling Salesman instances with the Held-Karp dynamic-programming algorithm.

+- **highlife** - Simulates the HighLife cellular automaton.

 - **huff-encode** - Performs string compression and decompression using a Huffman encoding technique.

 - **idct-alg** - Computes the integer DCT over a collection of pixels.

 - **indirect-test** - A few specialized tests to validate indirect jumps, switch tables, and function returns.

+- **k-means** - A K-Means clustering algorithm running on synthetic data.

 - **kadane** - Implementation of Kadane's algorithm, which finds find the maximum sum of a contiguous subarray.

 - **kepler** - Calculates an orbital path for a planetary body based on the Kepler parameters.

-- **k-means** - A K-Means clustering algorithm running on synthetic data.

 - **knapsack** - A knapsack packing algorithm running various tests.

 - **knights-tour** - A dynamic programming implementation of the Knight's Tour problem (i.e., one chess knight visits all board squares).

+- **lda** - Performs Linear Discriminant Analysis on fixed input data.

 - **life** - Conway's game of life simulation.